-Section 5.1.1 is concerned in large part with the health impacts of particulate matter.
+The above section is concerned in large part with the health impacts of particulate matter.
 Nuisance impacts need also to be considered, mainly in relation to deposited dust.
 Dust can cause nuisance by settling on surfaces and possessions, affecting visibility and contaminating tank water supplies.
 High rates of dust deposition can also adversely affect vegetation by blanketing leaf surfaces.

-5.1.3 Oxides of Nitrogen
+Oxides of Nitrogen